hanabi/hanabi.github.io/Reference.md

 ## Level 3 - Initiate - General Principles

+### Information Lock Principle

+* As soon as a clue is given to a card, if it is enough to determine the card's full identity, then the assumed identity is said to be locked in to the card.
+(On Hanabi Live, this is usually represented as a player writing an "identity note" on the card.)
+* For example, in a 3-player no variant game:
+  * Alice clues Bob red, touching a red card on slot 1 as a *Play Clue*.
+  * Bob immediately right-clicks on the card and writes a note" of "red 1".
+  * This card is now "locked in" as a red 1.
+No future clues or actions from other players can ever change that.
+* As soon as a clue is given to a card that could be two or more different things, then the assumed superposition of all of the possibilities is locked in to the card.
+* For example, in 3-player rainbow game:
+  * Alice clues Bob red, touching a red card on slot 1 as a *Play Clue*.
+  * Bob immediately right-clicks on the card and writes a note" of "red 1 or rainbow 1".
+  * This card is now "locked in" as this specific superposition.
+Future clues and actions can narrow down the cards in the superposition or completely collapse the superposition, but new cards can never be added to the superposition.
+* As soon as a clue is given to a card that is not immediately playable, the assumed identity is locked in to the card **and** the identity of all of the in-between cards are also locked in.
+* For example, in a 3-player no variant game:
+  * Red 1 is played on the stacks.
+  * Bob has three unknown 2's in his hand.
+  * Cathy has three unknown 3's in her hand.
+  * Alice clues Donald red, touching a red 4 as a *Play Clue*.
+  * Bob is promised to have the red 2.
+He writes a note of "red 2" on his left-most 2.
+It is now locked in forever as that card.
+  * Cathy is promised to have the red 3.
+She writes a note of "red 3" on her left-most 3.
+It is now locked in forever as that card.
+  * Donald knows that from *Good Touch Principle*, his red card cannot be red 2, since Bob has that card.
+  * Donald knows that from *Good Touch Principle*, his red card cannot be red 3, since Cathy has that card.
+  * Donald knows that he must therefore have the red 4.
+He writes a note of "red 4" on his red card.
+It is now locked in forever as that card.
+* A direct conflict is the only thing that can "break" an information lock.
+* For example, in a 3-player game:
+  * Alice has a card that is locked in as red 2.
+  * Alice receives a blue clue, which happens to touch this card.
+  * It obviously cannot be a red 2 anymore, so the *Information Lock* is broken.

 ### Efficiency

 * A big part of Hanabi is of trying to be as efficient as possible.
 This means that players will generally try to "get" as many cards with one clue as possible.